thatsnotgood/Analyzing-EU-Gas-Imports/README.md

 - Integration into a PostgreSQL database schema.
 - Implementation of custom indexes and constraints for optimization.
-- Creation of analytical views.
+- Creation of analytical views, including the `documented_routes` view for filtering out transmissions consisting of uniform supply ratios.
 - Development of market and transmission route queries.
+- Data wrangling with Postgres and Python.
+- Creation of Jupyter Notebooks for interactive analysis and result presentation.

-Any use of this project must maintain both licenses appropriately: [MIT License][MITLicense_url] for code and the [CC BY 4.0 license][CCBY4.0License_url] for the original dataset.
+Any use of this project must maintain both licenses appropriately: [MIT License][MITLicense_url] for the code and the [CC BY 4.0 license][CCBY4.0License_url] for the original dataset.
 Attribution for the original dataset must be clearly visible and accessible.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>